-Forest and Agriculture District (Zone FA) Agricultural and Residential (Zone AR) Rural Residential District (Zone RR) Village District (Zone V)
+Forest and Agriculture District (Zone FA)

+Agricultural and Residential (Zone AR)

+Rural Residential District (Zone RR)

+Village District (Zone V)

-- B. Zoning Map The zoning districts listed above are bounded as shown an the map entitled "Andover Zoning Map of 1974" which map is attached to and made a part of this ordinance and is hereinafter referred to as the "Zoning Map."
-The official Zoning Map of the Town of Andover to be used to determine exact zoning district boundaries is drawn to a scale of one thousand feet to the inch, and shall be certified as the official Zoning Map of the Town of Andover by the Town Clerk upon adoption of this ordinance, or upon any amendment that affects the Zoning Map and, upon such certification, shall be filed with the Planning Board. - C. Boundaries Where appropriate and unless otherwise indicated, zoning district boundaries shown on the Zoning Map are the center lines of streets and railroad and power line rights of way, the middle of the channel of waterways or other bodies of water, or the Town Line.
+B. Zoning Map

+The zoning districts listed above are bounded as shown on the map entitled "Official Andover Zoning May of March 2020."
+The map is attached to and made a part of this ordinance and is hereinafter referred to as the "Zoning Map."
+(At the March 2020 Town Meeting voters approved the expansion of the Andover Village District and Cilleyville Village District from the original Map of 1974.)
+The official Zoning Map of the Town of Andover to be used to determine exact zoning district boundaries is drawn to a scale of one thousand feet to the inch, and shall be certified as the official Zoning Map of the Town of Andover by the Town Clerk upon adoption of this ordinance, or upon any amendment that affects the Zoning Map and, upon such certification, shall be filed with the Planning Board.

+C. Boundaries

+Where appropriate and unless otherwise indicated, zoning district boundaries shown on the Zoning Map are the center lines of streets and railroad and power line rights of way, the middle of the channel of waterways or other bodies of water, or the Town Line.
 Where a boundary is so indicated that it parallels the center line of a street, such boundary shall be considered to be parallel thereto at the distance therefrom shown on the Zoning Map.
 Any boundary within 10 feet of a property line shall be considered to be coincident with such property line.
 Where any distance is not stated on the Zoning Map, the distance shall be determined by use of the scale on the map.
 In any instance in which there is doubt as to the location of a zoning district boundary, the Board of Adjustment shall determine the location of such boundary, consistent with the intent of this Ordinance and the Zoning Map.

-ARTICLE III: Interpretation and Application
+ARTICLE III: INTERPETATION AND APPLICATION

+A. Interpretation

-A. Interpretation - This Ordinance shall be interpreted as setting forth minimum requirements for the promotion of the public health, safety and the general welfare.
+This Ordinance shall be interpreted as setting forth minimum requirements for the promotion of the public health, safety and the general welfare.
 In any instance in which any requirement of this Ordinance is at variance with the requirement of any other lawfully adopted rule, regulation, or ordinance, the most restrictive, or that imposing the highest standard, shall govern.